Locality properties for discrete and continuum Widom--Rowlinson models in random environments: The WRM on the Poisson--Boolean model

 \begin{thm} Let $\beta<\beta_{\rm c}$ and consider the symmetric WRM, where $\lambda_+=\lambda_-$ is sufficiently large.
-Then, there exists no locally robust quasilocal Papangelou intensity such that~\eqref{eq:PBM:GNZ_2} is satisfied for $\mathbb K$.
+Then, there exists no locally robust quasilocal Papangelou intensity such that~\eqref{eq:PBM:GNZ_3} is satisfied for $\mathbb K$.
 On the other hand, if the radii are uniformly bounded, we have that for all sufficiently small $\lambda_+=\lambda_-$, the canonical Papangelou intensity~\eqref{eq:PBM:pap} is quasilocal. \end{thm} We highlight that the phase transition of existence and absence of quasilocality is similar in the fully continuous and in the lattice case of Section~\ref{sec:DL}, but it is different in the intermediate model of Section~\ref{sec:PGG}.
 This is a consequence of the fact that, from the perspective of the WRM, the intermediate model has much less spatial structure compared to the other two models.
 Let us finally mention that the requirement that $\nu(m<\eps)>0$ for all $\eps>0$ is for convenience of the proof only.
 The results should also hold for general (even deterministic) marks that guarantee existence of a subcritical percolation phase.
+Let us also mention that the requirement of subcriticality of the environment is mostly for convenience since then we do not have to define infinite-volume WRMs on general domains.
+We expect the results to hold also for $\beta\ge \beta_{\rm c}$.
+Let us finally mention that, while it is true that in general quasilocality is not as frequently occurring for continuum models as it is for discrete models, the surprising phenomenon here is that, even in a finite-range setting, where quasilocality would still be expected to hold, the presence of an environment breaks this continuity.
+The relevance of quasilocality for continuum specifications is further highlighted by the possibility of representing them through hyperedge potentials, very much in the spirit of the known Kozlov-type theorems on the lattice, see~\cite{jahnel2021gibbsian}.